 The property owner is responsible for knowing that taxes are due and payable twice a year and notifying the Tax Office of any changes to their mailing address to ensure receiving tax bills in a timely manner.
+Knowing that bills are due in July and December it is the property owners responsibility, if they don't receive their tax bill for some reason, to call and request a duplicate.

 Throughout the State of New Hampshire, the tax year runs from April 1st through the following March 31st.
 Assessments of your property are computed as of the value on April 1st of each tax year which appear on your property tax bill.